bregnery/bregnery.github.io/_docs/index.md

 consists of three different types of gaseous chambers: Resistive Plate Chambers ([RPCs](http://cms.web.cern.ch/news/resistive-plate-chambers)), Cathode Strip Chambers ([CSCs](http://cms.web.cern.ch/news/cathode-strip-chambers)), and Gas Electron Multipliers ([GEMs](https://twiki.cern.ch/twiki/bin/view/MPGD/GEMDetectorProduction)).
-In 2019, the LHC will be shutdown for upgrades.
+In 2019, the LHC was shutdown for 2 years of upgrades.
 During this time, the CSCs will be refurbished and upgraded and additional GEM chambers will be installed.
-I will be participating in these upgrades.
+I am participating in these upgrades, by helping with the installation and commissioning of the new GE1/1 GEM chambers.

 ## Previous Work